Does Travertine Need to Be Sealed? With its innate charm and distinctive features, Travertine has…

-Almost every day, I get this question from customers calling our office.
-Even though the customers’ environments vary, my responses are usually similar.
-My advice is usually something like this.
+We get this question from customers calling our office every day.
+And even though customers’ environments vary, our responses are typically similar.

 There are 3 methods you could use to stop pavers from being slippery.